wanjikuciku/neighbourhood-watch/README.md

 # Neighborhood-app
-An application that allows a user to join a neighborhood, post updates on the neighbourhood and have the emergency contacts .
+An application that allows a user to join a neighborhood, post updates on the neighbourhood and have the emergency contacts.
 24th March 2019
 ### By Lorna wanjiku

 ## Description